-The company has a third-party verified approach to fair remuneration and conforms with most of the requirements of this principle through compliance with strict Australian government labour laws and the implementation of a formal labour management system.
-The company carries out a range of training activities but could demonstrate that induction and refresher training of employees extends to labour and contractors.
+The company has a third-party verified approach to fair remuneration with active government monitoring and conforms with all other requirements of this principle through compliance with strict Australian government labour laws and the implementation of a formal labour management system which covers discrimination, forced labour, child labour issues, working hours and right to freedom of association.
+The company also undertakes a range of mandatory training activities for both employees and contractors to disseminate information on labour-related practices and obligations.

-STA STANDARD ADDITIONAL INFORMATION 4.1 Labour management systems Companies will work towards implementing a labour management system to control and monitor relevant aspects of this Principle 4.
+STAI NDARD RANKING ADDITIONAL INFORMATION 4.1 Labour management systems Companies will work towards implementing a labour management system to control and monitor relevant aspects of this Principle 4.
 Conforming 4.2 Discrimination Companies will not make employment decisions based on gender, race, nationality, ethnic, social and indigenous origin, religion or belief, disability, age or sexual orientation unless clearly necessary due to inherent characteristics of the job.
 Conforming 4.3 Remuneration Companies will ensure workers receive fair remuneration for standard and overtime hours worked that meets or exceeds the local legal minimum plus any applicable statutory benefits and provide equal pay for work of equal value.
 Third-Party Verified 4.4 Forced labour Companies will not use or support slavery, servitude, forced or compulsory labour.
 Conforming 4.5 Child labour - worst forms Companies will not engage in the worst forms of child labour as defined by Article 3 of ILO Convention No. 182 including that which is likely to harm the health, safety or morals of children.
 Conforming 4.6 Child labour - other forms Companies may employ children of minimum age 14 years, or older as defined by local laws, to undertake non-hazardous, light work that does constrain their ability to gain an education.
 Conforming 4.7 Working hours Companies will comply with local laws and ensure that workers undertake overtime on a voluntary basis and have at least one day of rest for every 7-day period or as prescribed by local laws (whichever is higher).
 Conforming 4.8 Freedom of association and collective bargaining Companies will engage with workers on freedom of association and collective bargaining as permitted by local laws.
 Conforming 4.9 Training Companies will provide appropriate and periodic training for employees regarding relevant aspects of this Principle 4 and require onsite contractors to train their workers on aspects relevant to their specific tasks and work areas.
-Progressing The company undertakes a range of training activities, but to improve its rating it could demonstrate that this extends to labour-related practices (as defined in the Tin Code of Conduct, Principle 4) and that such training is mandatory for both employees and contractors.
+Conforming